vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/041/03_A_vAM.md

 The use of the derived adj. ráthya- ‘belonging to the chariot’ rather than its base noun rátha- recalls pā́rthivasya in 1c substituting for a form of the noun pṛthivī́-.

 Geldner (flg.
-Sāy.) identifies the “lord of heaven” (divó ásura-) as Rudra, on the basis of parallels (see his n.
+Sāyaṇa.) identifies the “lord of heaven” (divó ásura-) as Rudra, on the basis of parallels (see his n.
 3c).